gvellut/backtickpp/README.md

 # Backtick++

-Advanced window switching for VS Code on macOS.
-This extension provides fast and intuitive window navigation using keyboard shortcuts.
+Quick window switching for VS Code on macOS (with shortcuts).

+The order of the windows will be updated and recalled (similar to the "View: Quick Open Previous Recently Used Editor in Group" command).

 ## Architecture

 This project consists of two main components:

-1. **Swift Helper Process** (`swift-helper/`): A background macOS application that handles window management using Accessibility APIs
+1. **Swift Helper Process** (`swift-helper/`): A background macOS executable that handles window management using Accessibility APIs
 2. **VS Code Extension** (`vscode-extension/`): The user-facing extension that provides UI and commands

+The Swift Helper Process is the one doing the window switching.
+It handles the gathering of the VS Code window titles using the macOS Accessibility API.

 ## Prerequisites